 A classic crew cut is neat, clean and completely business-appropriate.
 By donning this traditional short cut, you’ll prove to everyone that both you and your work are to be taken seriously.
 While being stylish, the cropped length is also simple and understated, meaning that this cut will allow other aspects to take center stage such as what you’re saying or wearing.

 The comb-over has long been a hairstyle fit for a gentleman and today is no different.
 The sophisticated style is an ideal business look that’s both professional and fashionable.
 To keep the look suitably modern, simply maintain plenty of volume on top and a little texture.

 Texture can also help make a pompadour appear less rockabilly and more modern.
 To create the look, comb hair up and backward before using hands and some pomade to mold into the perfect pomp.

 A faded undercut is a fantastic hairstyle for a modern businessman.
 Not only does the short length appear neat and tidy, but the style is also on-trend without being unconventional.
 Whether you wear your hair combed to one side or slicked back, a faded undercut can work for you.

 10. Pushed Back Waves

-If you have naturally wavy hair, try growing out short strands a little and opting for a pushed back style.
-Just be sure to employ the help of your favourite styling product to keep the look neat and off your face.
+If you have naturally wavy hair, try growing out short strands a little and opting for a pushed-back style.
+Just be sure to employ the help of your favorite styling product to keep the look neat and off your face.

 11. Tapered Cut